mananmaroo/Font_detection/README.md

 It analyses different fonts and let user know where the changes are happening.

-#Download necessary Libraries
+# Download necessary Libraries

+- pip install docx
-pip install docx, pip install PyMuPDF
+- pip install PyMuPDF